lucasjellema/tech-radar-prototype2/development-log.md

 - generate blips in Viewpoint for all objects | selected objects
 - assign unique identifiers to objects and ratings (to allow merging)

-- update timestamp voor rating when blip has been edited
 - have input field for entering color value (in addition to color picker) with datalist / combobox with common colors
 - ?? record blip coordinates as polar coordinates